Sunday School Schedule

 Music & Worship

-The Joyful Noise Youth Choir rehearsals are each Sunday at 11:45 a.m.
-If you have any questions, please call Janet Hamann, the youth choir director, at 290-5258.
+The Joyful Noise Youth Choir rehearsals are each Sunday at 9:30 a.m.

 Home Communion is available to those who need it.
-Pastor Ramsey is glad to visit anyone whose situation does not allow them to attend regular Communion during worship services.
+Our Pastor will visit anyone whose situation does not allow them to attend regular Communion during worship services.
 If you would like to receive home communion please call the church office.
 (623-2120)

 A flower chart is posted inside the church office and in Jensen Hall.
 Flowers are given to the glory of God and in remembrance of loved ones, to celebrate a special occasion, to honor someone special, or just because.
 All flower orders go through the church office.
 To order flowers just sign your name on the flower chart, fill out a form and leave the form with $25 in the church office.
 That’s it!
 Simple.